tribblix/build/patches/openjdk24/README.txt

 JDK 24 now that jdk23 has been branched off.

+Cleanup: Remove the mapfile fragments in make/hotspots/symbols;
+they're in the wrong place and no longer used as of 23+12.

 Cleanup: Remove long unused sysThreadAvailableStackWithSlack()

 Cleanup: Remove Execution protection violation code, which was only